widelang/draft/README.md

 />

-thing:= Thing..newLambdaEntity -- not a function nor meta entity thing:= Thing.newLambdaEntity -- not a function nor meta entity thing.do ? thing.doSomething()
+thing:= Thing..newLambdaEntity -- Directly to Entity name, can use 2 dots -- preferred!
+thing:= Thing.newLambdaEntity -- Directly to Entity name, can also use one thing.do ? thing.doSomething() -- instance level, MUST use just one dot

+thing:= Thing..newStaticFunction() -- Directly to Entity name, can use 2 dots -- preferred!
-thing:= Thing..newStaticFunction() -- not a meta entity thing:= Thing.newStaticFunction() -- not a meta entity thing.do ? thing.doSomething()
+thing:= Thing.newStaticFunction() -- Directly to Entity name, can also use one thing.do ? thing.doSomething() -- instance level, MUST use just one dot
 ```

-### Keyword-less `new`
+### Notes on Keyword-less `new`

 Wide does not require or support the `new` keyword, because objects are instantiated using `</>`.

-Instead, object instantiation can be expressed through a conventional `new()` method or factory-style functions.
+But object instantiation can be expressed through a conventional `new()` method or factory-style functions.

 The `new()` method is: